 Chinese researchers are eligible to apply for Swiss Government Excellence Scholarships.

 Promoting human rights is a constitutionally based objective of Switzerland's foreign policy.
 At the bilateral level, in addition to specific consultations in the areas of labour law and international law, China and Switzerland have been conducting in-depth human rights dialogue on an annual basis since 1991.
 As part of this dialogue, various projects are implemented and discussions are initiated on specific cases.
 The human rights dialogue includes the following themes:

 - Criminal law, criminal procedure and the enforcement of sentences

 - Minorities and religious freedom

-- International human rights issues
+- Multilateral questions relating to human rights

 Swiss nationals in China

-At the end of 2013, there were 4,129 Swiss citizens living in China.
+At the end of 2018, there were 3’353 Swiss citizens living in China (including Hong Kong).

 History of bilateral relations

 The first official contacts between the two countries were in 1906.
 A treaty of friendship signed in 1918 formalised relations between Switzerland and the Republic of China.